Paix

-Paix is the fourth studio album by French singer Catherine Ribeiro and her third with the band Alpes.
+Paix is the fourth studio album by the French singer Catherine Ribeiro and her third with the band Alpes.
 It was originally released in 1972 by Philips Records.

 The album integrates the group's original folk-oriented sound within the progressive style of their preceding records, with complex instrumentation, longform compositions, and psychedelic soundscapes.
 It has been described as containing Ribeiro's most experimental work and is generally considered by critics to be the best album in Alpes' catalogue.

 Paix was met with relative critical and commercial success upon release.
 As with Ribeiro's other albums, it became recognized as a cult album due to Ribeiro's distinct voice and lyrics, as well as its relative scarcity.
 In 2018, the album was issued for the first time in the United States, where it was well-received by critics and lauded among followers of niche folk scenes.

 Background

 Catherine Ribeiro's second album with Alpes, Âme debout (1971), showed her music "grow[ing] more disciplined and more boundless", according to Pitchfork's Sam Sodomsky.
 The album still featured folk ballads (such as "Diborowska" and "Dingue") as their previous records had, but it also showcased the group's evolving style of progressive and experimental music, particularly with the series of tracks entitled "Alpes" at the center of the album. Âme debout was also the first Alpes album recorded after the inclusion of bassist Jean-Sebastian Lemoine's brother, organist Patrice Lemoine (later a member of Gong).
 Throughout 1972, Ribeiro, who had been listening to very little music in order to focus on her own writing, spent many hours rehearsing with Alpes in the French countryside preparing the material for what would become Paix.